gustavokei/electron-game-updater/README.md

 Additionaly, text is in Brazilian Portuguese.

-If you wish to make this project work for your game, you should clone/fork this repository and follow the steps bellow.
+If you wish to make this project work for your game, clone/fork this repository and follow the steps bellow.

 ## Step 1 - Edit `package.json`